jonasberge/euler/README.txt

          N is the unique number of the problem on the projecteuler.net site. optionally opens the file in Sublime Text if that's installed.

+run <N>  runs the problem with the number N in the current directory.

 fin <N>  finishes the problem with the number N.
          it is moved into the solved/ folder.